Golf Betting Guide 2023

 Course form and recent form

 Form will be talked about endlessly when taking in any content from golf betting experts.
-Not only is recent form important like it is in most sports, but the unique-to-golf course form is also a key factor.
-Finding players who perform well at a course in the past is an element that should always be considered when betting.
-Augusta National is a course that strongly favors course history due to its tricky nature, but an easier, simpler course like TPC Deere Run shouldn’t weigh course history as strongly.
+Not only is recent form important, but the unique-to-golf course form is also a key factor.
+Look for players who performed well at a course in the past.
+Augusta National is a course that strongly favors course history due to its tricky nature.
+Easier, simpler course like TPC Deere Run shouldn’t weigh course history as strongly.

 Schedules

 Golf requires a lot of traveling at times and has a very exhausting schedule at some points in the year.
-Keeping an eye on players traveling on short rest from overseas or someone who has played multiple weeks in a row can be a simple way to fade players who might be getting too much love from the casual eye.
+Keeping an eye on players traveling on short rest from overseas.
+Targeting someone who has played multiple weeks in a row can be a simple way to fade players who might be getting too much love.

 Line movement

-Most normal golf tournaments don’t have much line movement throughout the week leading up to the tournament, but some sportsbooks will have more favorable odds than others.
-If you see someone early in the week that might get a push to lower odds because of talk from the media or a storyline, it’s smart to jump on it quickly.
+Most normal golf tournaments don’t have much line movement throughout the week leading up to the tournament.
+But some sportsbooks will still have more favorable odds than others.
+If you see someone early in the week who might get a push to lower odds because of talk from the media or a storyline, jump on it quickly.
 Otherwise, it’s usually fine to take your time.

 Situational betting

 Golf has a lot of external factors to keep in mind each week.
 Weather is something you should always look at before betting.
-There are players who excel in easy conditions and there are those who do better when the wind is blowing and good scores are harder to come by.
+Some players excel in easy conditions, while others do better when the wind blows and good scores are harder to come by.
 Getting ahead of the curve by checking the forecast and taking players who fit it is important.
-Motivating factors from week-to-week can also play a role – FedExCup points needed, a win to get a Masters invitation, local support etc.
+Motivating factors from week to week can also play a role.
+These include FedExCup points, a win to get a Masters invitation, local support, etc.

 Golf betting stats: Which ones matter?

 Thanks to websites and podcasts specializing in golf betting content, knowing the golf stats that matter each week has gotten increasingly easier for bettors.
-But there’s still plenty of individual research to be done that can help you get ahead of the market on a player that might be peaking at the right time.
+But there’s still plenty of individual research that can help you get ahead of the market on a player.
 Generally, the strokes gained statistics are the golden measure in golf.
 But certain courses will favor “strokes gained: off-the-tee,” certain courses will favor “strokes gained: approach” and certain courses will favor “strokes gained: putting.”
-Most courses will favor that statistic year-to-year, but it can change depending on weather and how the course is set up.
+Most courses will favor the same statistic year-to-year.
+But, it can change depending on weather and how the course is set up.

 It is generally smarter to favor players who excel in ball striking statistics – driving and approach shots – due to their ability to run away with a tournament if they have a good putting week.